privacygmail cleanupemail security

 • GDPR/CCPA compliance requirements

-• Anyone wanting absolute maximum privacy protection
+• Anyone who wants maximum privacy protection

 • Regulated industries with compliance needs